vulbyte/vulbyteDotCom/app/projects/scripts/0028-linux-zero_to_hero/script.md

 traditionally, on the vast majority of distros:

 - if you're not using a distro with a window manager: press `super` and search for `install`
-- if you are, i'm unfamiliar with the process so you'll need to do the equivalent to the above
+- if you are, it varies based on manager, but the most common i3, you press super+space, then search for install

 after this, you'll need to walk through the options presented.